Skip to content

 sudo systemctl restart ollama

 OLLAMA_MAX_LOADED_MODELS caps how many models stay resident simultaneously.
 Set it to match your available VRAM divided by your typical model size.
+Ollama has reshuffled environment-variable names between releases, so if the variable is rejected on your version, run ollama help serve and check the current list — but the per-request keep_alive: 0 trick above works everywhere.

 Bottom Line